AdobeDocs/campaign-standard.en/help/audiences/using/aep-using-segment-builder.md

     ![](assets/aep_audiences_configure_rules.png)

-1. Click the Create segment button.
+1. Click the **[!UICONTROL Create segment]** button.

 ## Finding the right fields for a segment

 The left pane lists fields (i.e., attributes, events and segments) that are available for use to construct rules.

-The fields listed are attributes captured by your company and can be made available through Data Services model in the Experience Data Model (XDM) schemas.
+The fields listed are attributes captured by your company and can be made available through the [Experience Data Model (XDM) System](https://www.adobe.io/apis/experienceplatform/home/xdm.html).

-For detailed information on the left pane, refer to the dedicated section from the Unified Segment Builder documentation.
+For detailed information on the left pane, refer to the dedicated section from the [Segment Builder user guide](https://www.adobe.io/apis/experienceplatform/home/profile-identity-segmentation/profile-identity-segmentation-services.html#!api-specification/markdown/narrative/technical_overview/segmentation/segment-builder-guide.md).

 Fields are organized into tabs:

-* Attributes: Existing profiles attributes that can originate from your Adobe Campaign database and/or Adobe Experience Platform.
+* **[!UICONTROL Attributes]**: Existing profiles attributes that can originate from your Adobe Campaign database and/or Adobe Experience Platform.
 They refer to static information attached to a profile (e.g., email address, country of residence, loyalty program status, etc.).

     ![](assets/aep_audiences_attributestab.png)

-* Events: Events are activities that identify consumers who have had some interaction with your company's customer touchpoints, such as “anyone who has ordered twice in two weeks”.
+* **[!UICONTROL Events]**: Activities that identify consumers who have had some interaction with your company's customer touchpoints, such as “anyone who has ordered twice in two weeks”.
 This can be streamed from Adobe Analytics, or ingested directly into the Adobe Experience Platform using third-party ETL tools.

     ![](assets/aep_audiences_eventstab.png)

 By default, the Unified Segment builder displays fields for which data is present.
-To display the full schema, including fields for which data is not present, deselect the option from the settings tab.
+To display the full schema, including fields for which data is not present, unselect the option from the settings.

 ![](assets/aep_audiences_populatedfields.png)